Umuzi-org/ACN-syllabus/content/data_science/3_introduction_to_statistics/measures_of_central_tendency_project/_index.md

 └──.gitignore

 ## Instructions
 Imagine you have a dataset representing the scores of students in a class.
-The assignment is to calculate and present key measures of central tendency and dispersion.
+The assignment is to calculate and present key measures of central tendency.

 - Open the central_tendency_notebook notebook you created.
 - Declare the dataset for scores using the below list.